Skip to content

 Refundable tax credits

 EITC and the Child Tax Credit make up Refundable Tax Credits.
-OMB reports a 31.6% improper payment rate for the EITC Program and a 15.8% rate for the Child Tax Credit Program in FY 2022.
-Both are High Priority Programs as classified by the OMB.
-OMB describes the errors in both programs as follows [ii]: inability to authenticate qualifying child eligibility requirements and taxpayer income misreporting, and information needed to confirm payment accuracy is not available at the time the return is processed.
+OMB reports a 33.47% improper payment rate for the EITC Program and a 14.48% rate for the Child Tax Credit Program in FY 2023.
+Both are high-priority programs as classified by the OMB.
+OMB describes the errors in both programs as follows [x]: “inability to authenticate qualifying child eligibility requirements and taxpayer income misreporting, and information needed to confirm payment accuracy is not available at the time the return is processed.”

 SNAP

-The USDA estimates an error rate in SNAP of 7.4% in FY 2020.
-This is a High Priority Program as classified by the OMB.
-The USDA has not reported Improper Payments for fiscal years 2021 or 2022.
-OMB describes the errors as follows: “Administrative or process errors made by state or local agency.”
+The USDA estimates an error rate in SNAP of 11.55% in FY 2023.
+The OMB classifies this program as a high-priority program and describes the errors as follows [x]: “administrative or process errors made by state or local agency.”

 Housing assistance